-In order to account for different column averaging kernels, all retrieval results are adjusted to a common a priori, namely the latest update (2018) of the Simple Empirical CO2 Model (SECM, see below) of Reuter et al. (2012) or the latest version (2018) of a model based CH4 climatology adjusted for the annual growth called SC4C (see below).
+In order to account for different column averaging kernels, all retrieval results are adjusted to a common a priori, namely the latest update (2020) of the Simple Empirical CO2 Model (SECM, Reuter et al., 2012) or the latest version (2020) of a model based CH4 climatology adjusted for the annual growth called SC4C (developed by O.Schneising and briefly described by Reuter et al., 2020).

-SECM (Reuter et al. (2012)) is essentially an empirically found function with parameters optimized using a CO2 model (here CT2017, see below).
-The SECM2018 model used here is an update of the SECM model described in Reuter et al., 2012.
-The main difference is that SECM2018 is using a recent version of NOAA's assimilation system CarbonTracker (Peters et al., 2007, with updates documented at http://carbontracker.noaa.gov/), namely CT2017.
+SECM is essentially an empirically found function with parameters optimized using a CO2 model.
+The SECM2020 model used here is an update of the SECM model described by Reuter et al., 2012.
+The main difference is that SECM2020 is using a recent version of NOAA's assimilation system CarbonTracker, namely CT2019 (Jacobson et al., 2020).

-SC4C refers to the "Simple CH4 Climatological model" and we use the year 2018 update referred to as SC4C2018.
-The SC4C2018 model is similar as SECM2018 (see above) but for XCH4.
+SC4C refers to the "Simple CH4 Climatological model" and we use the year 2020 update referred to as SC4C2020.
+The SC4C2020 model is similar as SECM2020 but for XCH4.
 It is a model-based CH4 climatology adjusted for the annual growth rate (note that this model has also been used as climatological training and calibration data set as described in Schneising et al., 2019).